 Best Pitch: Speak Easy

 It was interesting, given that we only had 3 groups this time around… but each group walked away with one award!
+Well done, guys!

 The grand finale of the night was the “Ask Me Anything” session with Josh and Khaiyong, who stepped up front to field questions from the audience about, well, anything.Most people asked about startups, coding and digital marketing, taking full advantage of the opportunity to pluck at their expertise.

 If you regret missing out on this epic mini-pitch event, then make sure to follow us on Facebook so you don’t miss our next one!…if you want to know more about the bootcamps that our graduates joined…Be it building your MVP/ prototype or learning how to market your business, here are some resources which you should definitely check out.

 See you at the next pitch!